-If your contract does not include clauses dealing with those requirements then the Acts will add new terms, piecemeal.
+If your contract does not include clauses dealing with all these requirements, then the Acts will add new terms, on a piecemeal basis.

-The Act (s108) sets out the minimum requirements that your contract must include:
+The Acts sets out the minimum requirements that your contract must include:

 - Notice: The right to give a notice “at any time” of your intention to refer a dispute to an adjudicator

 - Appointment: A method of securing the adjudicator’s appointment of an adjudicator within 7 days of the notice

 - Timescale: The adjudicator has to reach a decision within 28 days and it can be extended by 14 days with the referring party’s consent or longer with the consent of both parties – after referral

 - Role of the adjudicator: the adjudicator has to act impartially, inquisitorially and is immune from liability if she acts in good faith

 - Binding : The decision of the adjudicator is binding until the dispute is finally determined